aminosbh/sdl2-cmake-modules/README.md

 - Add cache variables for more flexibility:<br>
     `SDL2_PATH`, `SDL2_NO_DEFAULT_PATH`
 - Mark `Threads` as a required dependency for non-OSX systems.
+- Modernize the `FindSDL2.cmake` module by creating specific targets:
+  - `SDL2::Core` : Library project should link to `SDL2::Core`
+  - `SDL2::Main` : Application project should link to `SDL2::Main`

 *For more details, please see the embedded documentation in `FindSDL2.cmake` file.*